AST 122 Introductory Astronomy 4 SH

 This course is designed for non-science majors, covering current frontiers of astronomy and providing a general but firm background in astronomy.
 Laboratory work emphasizes the techniques of obtaining observational data and analyses and the use of the planetarium.
 May not be taken for credit by those having taken AST 150.
 Every semester.
 (3 hrs lecture — 2 hrs laboratory) General Education: Lab Science.

-AST 126 Navigation and Nautical Astronomy 4 SH
+AST 126 Navigation & Nautical Astronomy 4 SH

 The course emphasizes spherical astronomy, planetary motion, position and time measuring.
 Topics include navigation and piloting, the use of navigational instruments and charts, satellite and space navigation and space travel.
 (3 hrs lecture — 2 hrs laboratory) General Education: Lab Science.